SayanShankhari/SayanShankhari/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-C, Oracle-PL/SQL, Java, Android, HTML5-CSS3-JS1.8-PHP7
+DSA written in C
 - 🌱 I’m currently learning ...
-Android
+C
 - 👯 I’m looking to collaborate on ...
-Solar System
+AI
 - 🤔 I’m looking for help with ...
-Android, Planetarium
+DSA
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [eMail](mailto:sayan0shankhari@gmail.com)
 - 😄 Pronouns: ...
 Engineer 👷‍♂️